Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 - Class-based architecture to maintain and structure Python code design
 - CRUD operations for data storage, retrieval, update and deletion
-- ORM models and relationships for scalable data management
+- ORM models and relationships for scalable data management operations
 - ORM-based parametric queries to eliminate SQL injection risks
 - Formatted console output to display SQL query results
 - Control flow (while, for loops to execute program repeatedly)
 - Backend logic by implementing Flask routing, templates rendering
 - HTTP methods such as GET, POST that lets client to retrieve data from server and send it to the server to proceed the info
+- Password hashing with Werkzeug to secure user login credentials
 - Simple webpage layout developed with HTML
 - Responsive design-based task management app UI created with CSS